 Many articles have shown how wearing makeup empowers women as well as boosts their self-love and confidence.
 We can spend hours and days searching for ideal makeup tips and products to perfectly get dolled up.
 One of the most flattering parts comes to the eyes, dramatically articulating our face emotion and impression.
 It’s also the most difficult to always pick the right shades and products that make your eyes pop without doing over the top.
 Definitely, there is a long way to master the technique.

-Let’s continue my series of NYX Makeup reviews with NYX Love You So Mochi Eyeshadow Palette in Sleek & Chic.
+Let’s continue my series of NYX Makeup reviews with Love You So Mochi Eyeshadow Palette in Sleek & Chic by NYX Professional Makeup.
 And, see what virtually the product can do to rock our looks.